bgarrido7/portfolio/src/content/projects/my-likes.md

 It’s not trying to replace those big, specific platforms.
 It just connects everything in a way that makes sense for me.
 I can keep track of what I’ve experienced, organize it however I want, and always have my favorites ready—whether I’m recommending something or just revisiting things I love.

+And on a personal note, this project was also my excuse to finally try Vue.js for the first time.
+It gave me a way to build something meaningful while exploring a new framework and learning as I went.

 Basically, it’s my personal media space.

 And now you can see it too.